Pirates vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have won in 10, or 55.6%, of the 18 contests they have been named as odds-on underdogs this year.
+- The Pirates have come away with 11 wins in the 19 contests they have been listed as the underdogs in this season.

-- Pittsburgh has entered 10 games this season as the underdog by +120 or more and is 6-4 in those contests.
+- Pittsburgh has a record of 2-1 in games where sportsbooks have it as underdogs of at least +145 on the moneyline.

-- The moneyline set for this matchup implies the Pirates have a 45.5% chance of coming away with a victory in the contest.
+- The Pirates have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

-- Pittsburgh and its opponents have gone over the total this season in 11 of its 24 opportunities.
+- Pittsburgh's games have gone over the total in 12 of its 25 chances.

 - The Pirates have played just one game with a spread this season and covered in that contest.